Ford Verona: First generation (1989–1992)

 Code named Nevada, the Verona development cost US$70,000,000 to Ford do Brasil, and aimed to create a competitive car for the midsize segment without excessive spending, due to the bad financial situation of the subsidiary at the time.
 Another US$30,000,000 were used to update the São Bernardo do Campo assembly line, where the car was produced.
 It was considered to build a four-door Ford Orion in Brazil, but two-door sedans were more suitable to local demand, which led to the creation of the Verona.
 The final name was chosen in computer, among other 21 options, including Stallion, Novara and the proper project code name Nevada.

 LX and GLX were the two trim lines available for the Verona, the first one carried by a 1.6 L CHT engine and the last by a 1.8 L Volkswagen AP engine, both with ethanol and petrol variants.
 Base model was the LX and could be equipped with green glasses, rear window defroster, AM/FM stereo and power mirrors, while the GLX was the upscale trim level and could be equipped with fog lights, aluminum wheels, lumbar support adjustment, Bosch radio/cassette player with code to inhibit theft and power mirrors.
 Air conditioning and sunroof were also optional features in the GLX trim.
 Unlike its Apollo twin, the Verona dashboard was identical to the Ford Escort one.
 The last model year offered 14 pol aluminum wheels as an optional feature.
 That same year, the Verona was discontinued in the South American market.

 In a 1989 road test conducted by a Brazilian magazine, the Verona 1.8 L managed to go from 0 to 100 km/h in 11,72 seconds and reached a maximum speed of 168.3 km/h.
 In this same road test, dynamometer measurements determined that ethanol engines produced 105 PS, while Ford would publicize this engine as it only produced 99 PS.
-This was done to avoid a higher tax on the circulation of goods (ICM) for ethanol engines for cars with power above 100 PS.Convênio ICM nº 44 de 27/09/1985 (Federal).
-Retrieved 2012-07-31.
+This was done to avoid a higher tax on the circulation of goods (ICM) for ethanol engines for cars with power above 100 PS.

 Specifications for each engine can be found in the table below.

 Note: AE is an acronym for "Alta Economia" (High Fuel-Efficiency in English), AP stands for "Alta Performance" (High Performance in English).